-In this set of experiments the peer behavior is synthetically generated.
-In particular every peer behaves following a very simple Markovian model: a peer is available for an exponentially distributed time t{on} , then upon disconnection it can abandon the system with probability P or can stay temporarily offline with probability 1 - P for an exponentially distributed time t{off} , after which it comes back online.
+In this set of experiments, the peer behavior is synthetically generated.
+In particular, every peer behaves according to a very simple Markovian model: a peer is available for an exponentially distributed time t{on} , then upon disconnection it can abandon the system with probability p or can stay temporarily offline with probability 1 - p for an exponentially distributed time t{off} , after which it comes back online.

-We tested our hierarchical (64,64)-codes and Reed-Solomon (64,64)-code, using different combination of the three parameters.
-The results suggest that, while P does not give a strong influence, t{on} and t{off} play an important role.
-Note that the ratio $up = t{on}/(t{on} + t{off})$ represents the percentage of time that a peer spends on line, or alternatively the ratio of peers that in average are on line.
-It is clear that this has an influence on the number of repairs needed.
-This influence is different in Reed-Solomon codes and in Hierarchical Codes, since Hierarchical Codes need in average more peers on line.
+We tested our hierarchical (64,64)-codes and Reed-Solomon (64,64)-code, using different combinations of the three parameters.
+The results suggest that, while p does not have a strong influence, t{on} and t{off} play an important role.
+Note that the ratio $up = t{on}/(t{on} + t{off})$ represents the percentage of time that a peer spends online, or alternatively the ratio of peers that on average are online.
+It is clear that up has an influence on the number of repairs needed.
+This influence is different in Reed-Solomon codes and in Hierarchical Codes, since Hierarchical Codes need on average more peers to be online.